lunatask/lunatask/README.md

 - Work-in-progress limit
 - An indication that task is too big and should be split into smaller tasks

+## FAQ

+#### What's the order of tasks in the list?
+Can I reorder them?

+There's no drag'n'drop.
+Having it would mean that you would need to prioritize your tasks all the time.
+The goal is to do the prioritization automatically based on the information available on the task itself.
+You can indicate perceived outside priority and the app will automatically re-sort your tasks.
+If two tasks have the same priority, older tasks will be on the top.
+This allows you to operate with steady progress, leaving no task behind.
+This applies to default sorting by priority/urgency, there're also other sorting options you can choose from (by estimate, by age etc.).

+#### Why is one of the tasks always highlighted in bold?

+This task was determined as most urgent and you should work on it next before other tasks.
+This guides you to operate with steady progress, leaving no task behind, and frees you from the mental overhead of deciding what to work on next all the time.
+Highlight the next most urgent task can be disabled in the settings.

+#### How do I collapse a certain section?

+Just double-click the section name.

+#### How do I see the total estimate in a certain section?

+Hover over section name and tooltip with the sum of estimates of all the tasks in this section will appear.

+#### What is the warning icon next to Started status in the task list?

+You've reached the work-in-progress limit indicating you that you have a lot of stuff in progress and probably should complete some of them before picking another task from Next.
+Work-in-progress limit can be disabled in the settings.

 ## Future Work

 #### Markdown Everywhere